Wladyslawtt/flying-owl/README.md

-# Flappy Bird - Shop Edition
+# Flappy Bird - Clone

 A modern take on the classic Flappy Bird game with a shop system for customizing your bird's appearance.